Windows Tweaks Logo Microsoft PC-Hilfe - 02 blue red

 Configure Classic Shell under 8.1: simple choice

-It is worth going through the clearly arranged tabs to see what else you can optionally change.
+It's worth going through the clearly arranged tabs to see what else you can optionally change.

-The "Start menu style" tab is particularly worth mentioning: Here you can choose between the start menu designs of Windows Vista, XP or even older operating system versions.
+The "Start menu style" tab is particularly worth mentioning: Here you can choose between the Start menu designs of Windows Vista, XP or even older operating system versions.

 Article image above: www.classicshell.net (screenshot)